 - Net Zero Energy

-The new West Branch will be one of the first Net-Zero Energy U.S. libraries.
+The new West Branch is one of the first Net-Zero Energy U.S. libraries.
 Rooftop solar panels, connected to the electric utility grid, will produce more energy over the course of a typical year than is required by the building to operate.
 The result: significant financial savings and a zero carbon footprint. (watch a video about the Net-Zero Energy plans for West Branch)

-The Neighborhood Library Campaign will:
+The Neighborhood Library Campaign has:

-Provide more computers
+Provided more computers

-Create better seating areas and additional table space
+Created better seating and additional table space

-Allow for better-designed separation between adult and teen areas
+Allowed for better-designed separation between adult and teen areas

 Trina Ostrander, Co-Chair